amarqu88/Multisensory-Proximity-and-Transition-Cues/SetupVR.md

 ## Open Project & install required packages

 Open the project with Unity and wait till it's fully loaded.
+If asked, choose UnityXR as platform.

 All required packages are already included.
 In case something is not working properly, consider reimporting packages:

 - TextMeshPro: Unity Editor -> Window -> TextMeshPro -> "Import TMP Essential Resources" -> Import